 The T. Thomas Fortune Foundation is an organization comprised of concerned citizens from New Jersey, some of whom have been working together since 2008 to bring awareness to the plight of the T. Thomas Fortune House, a National Historic Landmark, located at 94 Drs.
 James Parker Blvd. in Red Bank, New Jersey.
 Over the years, we have held fundraisers, a T. Thomas Fortune Symposium, a few “People Speak” events, Fortune birthday celebrations and made many school and public library presentations.
-We are grateful for all the support we have received from individuals, and we are proud to announce the opening of the T. Thomas Fortune Cultural Center in 2018.
+We are grateful for all the support we have received, and we are proud to announce the opening of the T. Thomas Fortune Cultural Center in 2018.

 T. Thomas Fortune Symposium

 The T. Thomas Fortune Symposium at Brookdale Community College, in 2013, with our guest speaker, Pulitzer Prize winning journalist, Les Payne.

 Building developer, Roger Mumford and Gilda Rogers, present at the Lehman Lecture Series at the prestigious Morristown-Beard School.
 (L-R) Roger Mumford, Emily Lehman Smith, Gilda Rogers, Peter Caldwell and Gail Lehman Harty